 Ultimately, the goal of uncovering a user’s ‘job to be done’ is to create, promote or innovative a product or service to fulfil a ‘job’ for a customer.
 The benefits of understanding a customer’s job to be done include:

 Understanding a customer’s ‘job to done’ is extremely valuable for Service Designers to understand the true function of a product or service.
-Expand your toolkit and learn more about Service Design with the free guide here.
+Expand your toolkit and learn more about Service Design here.